dbt-labs/docs.getdbt.com/website/docs/docs/quickstarts/dbt-cloud/starburst-galaxy-qs.md

 In this quickstart guide, you'll learn how to use dbt Cloud with [Starburst Galaxy](https://www.starburst.io/).
 It will show you how to:

-- Load data to the Amazon S3 bucket.
+- Load data into the Amazon S3 bucket.
 This guide uses AWS as the cloud service provider for demonstrative purposes.
 Starburst Galaxy also [supports other providers](https://www.starburst.io/platform/connectors/) such as Google Cloud, Microsoft Azure, and more.
 - Connect Starburst Galaxy to the Amazon S3 bucket.
 - Create tables with Starburst Galaxy.
 - Connect dbt Cloud to Starburst Galaxy.